CGCL-codes/E2CNN/readme.md

 ### Train/evaluate a NER model

 You can use `run_entity.py` with `--do_train` to train a NER model and with `--do_eval` to evaluate a NER model.
-The following commands can be used to train a NER models on FCAR:
+The following commands can be used to train a NER models on FinCorpus.CN:
 ```
 CUDA_VISIBLE_DEVICES=0 \
  python run_entity.py \